aws-samples/aws-step-functions-saga-pattern-with-sam/README.md

     }
     ```

-    To test this Payload, execute the follow CRUL commands to send POST request to the StateMachine via API Gateway.
+    To test this Payload, execute the follow CURL commands to send POST request to the StateMachine via API Gateway.

     __Note:__ Make sure you have replaced the XXXXXX from <https://XXXXXXX.execute-api.us-west-2.amazonaws.com/Prod/>  with the unique id generated during your SAM deployment